ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-nodejs/README.md

 You can specify which devices, users, platforms, tag-subscriptions the notification should be sent to and customize the alert they receive.

+Next, create target.

-Create the target.** Note : You can either set deviceIds or userIds or platforms or tagNames.
+** Note : You can either set deviceIds or userIds or platforms or tagNames.

 Below code snippet uses platforms, same way you can do it for deviceIds(...) or userIds(...) or tagNames(...).